1. What is insurance?

 For Motor Vehicle Insurance:

-Photocopy of the vehicle registration book (Blue Book) and Renewal Notice from the previous Insurance Co. for “No Claim Discount”;
+Photocopy of the vehicle registration book (Blue Book) and Renewal Notice from the previous Insurance Company for “No Claim Discount”;

 For Marine Transit Insurance: